NVIDIA/hpc-container-maker/RECIPES.md

 ### apt_get

 The `apt_get` building block specifies the set of operating system packages to install.
-This building block should only be on images that use the Debian package manager (e.g., Ubuntu).
+This building block should only be used on images that use the Debian package manager (e.g., Ubuntu).

 Parameters: